-PGP and hypermobility
+PGP and JH

-A hypermobile woman may be more likely to experience PGP owing to the already lax connective tissue supporting the pelvic joints but not every woman who has hypermobile joints will experience PGP.
+A woman with JH may be more likely to experience PGP owing to the already lax connective tissue supporting the pelvic joints but not every woman who has hypermobile joints will experience PGP.
 The hypermobility may increase the likelihood that one of the pelvic joints will move or get stuck in the wrong position, resulting in the asymmetrical movement which is central to PGP problems.

 If you are hypermobile and have PGP you are likely to respond well to manual therapy of the pelvic joints followed by a specific exercise programme when pain has reduced, though you may take longer to recover.
-If this is the case you may find information on our What to do if treatment is not helping, Emotional impact of PGP and Practical suggestions pages helpful.
+If this is the case you may find information on our ‘What to do if treatment is not helping’, ‘Emotional impact of PGP’ and ‘Practical suggestions’ pages helpful.

-Other connective tissue disorders
+Other heritable disorders of connective tissue

-PGP and hypermobility syndromes
+PGP and hypermobility disorders

-If you have a diagnosed hypermobility syndrome and are also experiencing PGP, you may respond well to manual therapy in conjunction with any other treatments already in place for managing your hypermobility syndrome.
-If you are seeing a physiotherapist for the management of your hypermobility syndrome as well as a manual therapist (physiotherapist, osteopath or chiropractor) for PGP symptoms, it is helpful for both practitioners to liaise regarding your care and treatment plans.
-It is also important to manage your pain, if this is not already being managed, this can allow manual therapy treatment to be more effective.
-Please see our Pain section for more information.
+If you have been diagnosed with HSD, hEDS or another connective tissue disorder and are also experiencing PGP, you may respond well to manual therapy in conjunction with any other treatments already in place for managing your condition.
+If you are seeing a physiotherapist for the management of your HSD or hEDS as well as a manual therapist (physiotherapist, osteopath or chiropractor) for PGP symptoms, it is helpful for both practitioners to liaise regarding your care and treatment plans.
+It is also important to manage your pain, if it is not already being managed; this can allow manual therapy treatment to be more effective.
+Please see our ‘Pain in PGP’ section for more information.